havarddj/typst-preview.el/README.md

 ```sh
 tinymist preview test.typ
 ```
+in the same directory.

-Then put `typst-preview.el` in your load-path, make sure `websocket` is installed, and put this in your init file:
+Now put `typst-preview.el` in your load-path, make sure `websocket` is installed, and put this in your init file:

 ```el
 (require 'typst-preview)